igorcasmarques/igorcasmarques.github.io/docs/portfolio/portfolio-toc.md

 ## Technical Writing

-These documents rely on top-down structuring and task orientation to provide readers with practical and relevant technical content.
+These documents rely on top-down structuring and task orientation to provide readers with practical and relevant technical information.

 | Title | Summary | Main Skills |
 |-------|---------|-------------|